Theri (film): Development

 In January 2014, Vijay expressed his interest to work with a project directed by Atlee, after being impressed by his debut directorial film Raja Rani (2013); the latter also expected to work in the film, since he had been a fan of the actor, and also admired his recent projects.
 Kalaipuli S. Thanu was reported to finance the project and was officially announced in September 2014.
-The producers further announced that the team may start filming, only after the completion of Vijay's other film Puli (2015), while Atlee continued to script the film through late-2014.
-In November 2014, G. V. Prakash Kumar was announced as the music composer collaborating with Vijay and Atlee, after Thalaivaa and Raja Rani.
+The producers further announced that the team would start filming only after the completion of Vijay's other film Puli (2015), while Atlee continued to script the film through late-2014.
+In November 2014, G. V. Prakash Kumar was announced as the music composer collaborating with Vijay and Atlee again, after Thalaivaa and Raja Rani.
 Several of the technical crew involved in Atlee's previous film, Raja Rani, were also added to the team including cinematographer George C. Williams, editor Ruben and art director T. Muthuraj.
 The film is touted to be an emotional-action thriller where Vijay would essay the role of a police officer and a father in the film, and was reported to be inspired from Chatriyan (1990).
 Several titles for the film including Moondru Mugam, Vetri, Thuppaki 2, Khakee and Thaarumaaru were considered, before the makers finalised Theri in late November 2015.
 The first look of the film was also released on that date.

 Casting

-Soon after the announcement, many reports been surfaced that Nayanthara will play the female lead.
-However, in January 2015, the actress refuted her claims of being part in the film.
+Nayanthara, in January 2015, the actress refuted claims of being part in the film.
 Later, Samantha Ruth Prabhu was announced as the female lead.
-Amy Jackson also joined the film as the second female lead; she was reportedly essayed the role of a Malayalam-speaking school teacher in the film.
+Amy Jackson was reportedly essayed the role of a Malayalam-speaking school teacher in the film.
 Initially, the team approached few Hindi actresses for Jackson's role, whom had turned down the offer.
-In March 2015, veteran actress and film producer Raadhika Sarathkumar was essayed the role of Vijay's mother in the film, collaborating with Vijay for the second time after 27 years.
-Bharathiraja was approached by the team, for playing the antagonist role in the film, but his refusal on being a part of the film, led Atlee choose veteran director Mahendran as the antagonist.
-Similarly, Sathyaraj too approached for another pivotal role, which he denied due to his priorities in Baahubali 2: The Conclusion, led Prabhu to play the role.
-During the start of the project, actress Meena's daughter Nainika officially confirmed to be a part of the film, thereby making her acting debut.
-She would play Vijay's reel-life daughter in the film.
-Sunainaa was also roped in to play an extended cameo in the film.
-Actress Amritha Aiyer, appeared in an uncredited role playing Samantha's cousin.
+In March 2015, veteran actress and film producer Radhika Sarathkumar was essayed the role of Vijay's mother in the film, collaborating with Vijay for the second time after 27 years.
+Bharathiraja refused on being a part of the film and led Atlee choose veteran director Mahendran as the antagonist.
+Prabhu also to play a role.
+Sunaina was also roped in to play an extended cameo in the film.
+Actress Amritha Aiyer, appeared in an uncredited role playing Samantha's friend.